Skip Navigation

 • You want to be removed from the Be The Match Registry.

 • Your health changes significantly.
-For example, in the future you develop heart disease, diabetes, or hepatitis.
+For example, you develop heart disease, diabetes, or hepatitis.